 - 10. Midwest Dairy shall provide a copy of its annual report covering Midwest Dairy's prior fiscal year to the Board during the June board meeting. - 11.
-Midwest Dairy shall: - a.
+Midwest Dairy shall:

+- a.
 Not discriminate against recipients of services on the basis of race, color, religion, national origin, sex, disability or age; and - b.
 Not discriminate against any employee or applicant for employment on the basis of race, color, religion, national origin, sex or any other qualified disability.
-It is further understood that, if Midwest Dairy is in violation of this clause, it shall be barred forthwith from receiving further funds unless a satisfactory showing is made that discriminatory practices have terminated and that a recurrence of such act or action is unlikely. - c.
+It is further understood that, if Midwest Dairy is in violation of this clause, it shall be barred forthwith from receiving further funds unless a satisfactory showing is made that discriminatory practices have terminated and that a recurrence of such act or action is unlikely.

+- c.
 Have in force during the Agreement period, and available for inspection, a policy regarding a drug-free workplace.
-The policy shall contain: - (1) A statement notifying employees that the unlawful manufacture, distribution, possession, or use of a controlled substance is prohibited in Midwest Dairy's workplace; - (2) The actions that will be taken against employees for violating the policy; and - (3) The requirement that each employee receive a copy of the policy. - 12.
+The policy shall contain: - A statement notifying employees that the unlawful manufacture, distribution, possession, or use of a controlled substance is prohibited in Midwest Dairy's workplace; - (2) The actions that will be taken against employees for violating the policy; and - (3) The requirement that each employee receive a copy of the policy. - 12.
 Midwest Dairy shall indemnify and hold harmless the Board from any and all claims and liabilities, including costs and legal fees that may arise out of or on account of any failure on the part of Midwest Dairy to perform such duties for the Board as herein specified.
 This obligation shall survive the expiration or termination of this Agreement. - 13.
 The provisions of this Agreement may be amended by mutual agreement of the parties hereto in writing, at any time. - 14.
 This Agreement may be terminated by either party hereto at any time by ninety (90) day advance written notice to the other party.
 In the event of an actual or anticipated material breach of this Agreement, the Board may terminate this Agreement immediately.
 If the Agreement is terminated, Midwest Dairy shall not incur any additional obligations and shall repay unobligated funds in accordance with Paragraph 18, below. - 15.
-This Agreement is not assignable without the express written approval of brought in the State of Nebraska administrative or judicial forums as defined by Nebraska State law.
+This Agreement is not assignable without the express written approval of the Board. - 16.
+Midwest Dairy agrees that the books of account, files, and other records of Midwest Dairy which are applicable to this Agreement shall, at all times, be available for inspection, review, and audit by the Board or its contract representatives to determine the proper application and use of all funds paid to or for the account or benefit of the Board or as otherwise required by the laws of the State of Nebraska. - 17.
+Furthermore, Midwest Dairy agrees to maintain all books, documents, papers, or any other records involving transactions related to this Agreement for a period of five (5) years or as otherwise required by the laws of the State of Nebraska.
+If any litigation or audit is begun or a claim is instituted involving the Agreement, Midwest Dairy shall retain the records beyond the five (5) year period until litigation, audit findings, or claim has been fully resolved, and the Board has agreed that such records do not need to be retained. - 18.
+Any funds paid to Midwest Dairy under this Agreement, and not fully utilized pursuant to the terms of this Agreement during the Agreement period or prior to termination shall be returned to the Board, unless otherwise agreed in writing by the parties.
+Furthermore, if Midwest Dairy fails to perform as outlined herein, Midwest Dairy may be required to repay funds received not utilized under this Agreement.